 - 1 tablespoon dried Italian seasoning

 - ¼ cup Gorgonzola cheese crumbles or feta or mozzarella

 - ¼ cup Sliced fresh basil for garnish

 - In a small pot, heat the butter, olive oil and garlic until butter is melted.

 - Remove from heat and set aside

 - Arrange sliced bread on a lined baking sheet, and brush slices with garlic butter mixture

-- Bake at 400 degrees for about 8 minutes or until golden brown.
+- Bake at 400 degrees for about 8 to 10 minutes or until golden brown.
 Total time depends on the bread you are using

 - Top bread with tomato mixture and Gorgonzola, feta or mozzarella cheese, and garnish with basil

 Ripe, juicy tomatoes and creamy, salty cheese -- doesn't that look appetizing?!